 #22.
 Giddy Studios

-Pottery Painting at Giddy Studios in Dundrum town centre is in a comfortable art studio.
+Pottery Painting at Giddy Studios in Dundrum Town Centre is in a friendly, comfortable art studio where you can get creative painting your own pottery.
 They have designed a space specifically with teenagers in mind, set up like a cafe.

 #23.
 Trinity College

 Get a feel for what it’s like to be a student by having a wander around Trinity College, one of Ireland’s oldest Universities!